BIRD Conservatoire: Overview

 Doreen Bird first founded the Doreen Bird School of Dance in Sidcup in 1946.
-This was the predecessor of today's Bird College.
+This was the predecessor of today's BIRD Conservatoire.
 Bird initially taught pupils in her parents' living room, rolling up the carpet to provide a suitable dance surface, although she later used a local church hall.
 In 1951, she established a full-time performing arts course with six students, which became known as the Doreen Bird College of Performing Arts.

 In 1954 Doreen Bird acquired a former vicarage, which was renamed Vicarage House and would be the college's first permanent premises.
 In 1964, it moved to Studio House, which continued in daily use by the college until 2016.
 To enable the college to expand, it became necessary to seek larger premises and in 1979, Bird was successful in securing the freehold of a former Victorian school, which was converted into dance studios and was renamed Birkbeck Centre.
 Birkbeck Centre was officially opened by former Prime Minister, Sir Edward Heath and was the college's main campus until 2007.
-In 2007, as part of the college's contract to provide pre-vocational music and dance services on behalf of Bexley Council, Bird College was granted residency of the former Bexley Centre for Music & Dance, which became the college's principal campus, renamed The Centre.
+In 2007, as part of the college's contract to provide pre-vocational music and dance services on behalf of Bexley Council, BIRD Conservatoire was granted residency of the former Bexley Centre for Music & Dance, which became the college's principal campus, renamed The Centre.
 The college vacated all of its existing buildings early in 2016, with the acquisition of a new one-site facility on Alma Road in Sidcup.

 The Doreen Bird College of Performing Arts first offered a nationally recognised qualification with the introduction of a National Diploma validated by Trinity College.
-In 1997, the college became the first of its kind in the United Kingdom to offer a professional dance degree, with the introduction of the BA Hons Degree in Dance & Theatre Performance.
+In 1997, the Conservatoire became the first of its kind in the United Kingdom to offer a professional dance degree, with the introduction of the BA Hons Degree in Dance & Theatre Performance.
 This course was specially devised for the college as a collaboration between Doreen Bird and the University of Greenwich who validate the qualification.
 In 2004, the National Diploma course was regraded to Level 6 on the National Qualifications Framework, becoming the National Diploma in Professional Musical Theatre.
-The college has further expanded its range of courses with the introduction of the Foundation Degree in Creative Industries: Acting and the MA by Research in Dance & Theatre Performance, both validated by the University of Greenwich.
-A one-year pre-vocational foundation course has also been established, which offers an intensive course of study for students who need extra preparation before applying for a place on a full professional course.
+The college further expanded its range of courses with the introduction of the Foundation Degree in Creative Industries: Acting and the MA by Research in Dance & Theatre Performance, both validated by the University of Greenwich.
+A one-year pre-vocational foundation course was also established, which offered an intensive course of study for students who needed extra preparation before applying for a place on a full professional course.